-Patient adviser - what they can do for you
+Patient counsellor - what they can do for you

-The patient adviser can answer any questions you or your family have about a stay in hospital or at mental health services centre.
+The patient counsellor can answer any questions you or your family have about a stay in hospital or at mental health services centre.

-Your patient adviser can also answer any questions you might have about your GP or the health services in general.
+Your patient counsellor can also answer any questions you might have about your GP or the health services in general.

-Your patient adviser has a duty of confidentiality and you can be assured that anything you say will remain confidential.
-Your patient adviser will only pass on information to other parties with your consent.
+Your patient counsellor has a duty of confidentiality and we can assure you that anything you say will remain confidential.
+Your patient counsellor will only pass on information to other parties with your consent.

-You can call or write to your patient adviser.
-Patients who have been admitted to hospital can ask their patient adviser to visit them in hospital.
+You can call or write to your patient counsellor.
+Patients who have been admitted to hospital can ask their patient counsellor to visit them in hospital.

 Telephone: 38 66 66 40